nastazya/Breast-cancer-Classification-project/README.md

 ## Research Question

-Using breast cancer Wisconsin dataset explore and evaluate multiple approaches performance of three machine learning algorithms (GaussianNB, nearest neighbour and SVC)  in  order  to  choose  the  one  which  will fit best for breast cancer diagnose.
+Using breast cancer Wisconsin dataset explore and evaluate multiple approaches performance of three machine learning algorithms (GaussianNB, Nearest Neighbours and SVC)  in  order  to  choose  the  one  which  will fit best for breast cancer diagnose.

 ### Abstract